-This should be read in conjunction with the staff code of conduct and Keeping children Safe in Education (2022) and the CLF Low Level Concerns Policy.
+This should be read in conjunction with the staff code of conduct and Keeping children Safe in Education (2023) and the CLF Low Level Concerns Policy.
 A low-level concern is not insignificant.
 This process should be used in events where a concern about professional conduct does not meet the threshold set out at the beginning of this section.

 - Reports should be made to the Principal or DSL.
-[Snowdon Village Academy] creates an environment where staff are encouraged and feel confident to self-refer where they have found themselves in a situation. - The Principal or DSL will address unprofessional behaviour and support the individual to correct it at an early stage providing a responsive, sensitive, and proportionate handling of such concerns when they are raised. - Review and correct any deficits in the setting's safeguarding system.
+[Name of setting] creates an environment where staff are encouraged and feel confident to self-refer where they have found themselves in a situation. - The Principal or DSL will address unprofessional behaviour and support the individual to correct it at an early stage providing a responsive, sensitive, and proportionate handling of such concerns when they are raised. - Incidents will be recorded on the CLF low level tracker form.
+Low Level Tracker requires monitoring on a termly basis and this will be reviewed as apar of the annual Safeguarding Audit.
+It is the responsibility of the Principal to ensure the LLC Tracker is monitored to check for any patterns of concerning behaviour. - Review and correct any deficits in the setting's safeguarding system.

-16 Procedure for managing allegations against staff
+16 Procedure for managing allegations against staff.